 School of Health Sciences Programs

-Learn more about the various programs available at the Reading Health School of Health Sciences.
+Learn more about the various programs available at Reading Hospital School of Health Sciences.

 400 Saint Bernadine Street

 Diagnostic Medical Sonography

 The Diagnostic Medical Sonography program prepares students for an entry-level position as a sonographer in various healthcare settings.
 The 27-month program focuses on the general concentration with emphasis on abdominal and obstetrical/gynecological processes.
 Educational curriculum include rigorous academic coursework, hands-on laboratory scanning, and exceptional clinical experiences.